 In this paper, we have described in detail the numerical and algorithmic approaches taken in our new cosmological code AREPO, ranging from parallel mesh-construction techniques in 2D and 3D, to spatial reconstruction and flux estimation techniques, as well as time integration with individual and adaptive schemes.
 We have shown that our new code performs very well on a wide range of test problems.
 We therefore consider it to be an attractive alternative to SPH or AMR codes used presently in cosmology, and argue that it has the potential to become the method of choice for a number of applications.
-We note, in particular, that our treatment of self-gravity should be more accurate and better suited for the problem of cosmological AMR codes.
+We note, in particular, that our treatment of self-gravity should be more accurate and better suited for the problem of cosmic structure growth than that in the current generation of cosmological AMR codes.